AWS Integration: Troubleshooting SES

 The most common reason behind emails getting stuck in the email queue is the lack of cron jobs.
 AWS email queue has its own cron job.
 You need to set up an external cron job run the email queue every minute.

-You can find the setup instructions to set up the AWS cron job here: Setup AWS Cron for Better Performance
+You can find the setup instructions to set up the AWS cron job on our help documents.

 Users install various security plugins on their websites to protect their websites from various attacks.
 Cron job makes a request to your website every minute and some security plugin considers this frequent request as an attack on the website and discards the request which is the same as no external cronjob.